Checks & cash also accepted

 Black Pine's first priority is the care of the animals, so program options vary by season and may be affected by staff availability.
 (If conflicts arise that affect published tour times, they will be announced on this website, on the visitor calendar, in posts on Facebook, and tweets on Twitter.)

 Hours vary by tour type and day.
-Continue reading below for descriptions of various programs offered below.
-Consult our Options by Date calendar for regular updates to published schedules.
+Consult our Options by Date calendar for regular updates to the schedule published below.
+SCROLL PAST THE TABLE TO SEE DESCRIPTIONS OF TOUR TYPES.
 Tour schedules are always subject to change.
 Call us at 260-636-7383 if you need clarification.
 Thank you.

 "General Visitation" refers to the option to explore the sanctuary "on your own", without the benefit of assistance to see animals that may be hiding away in dens, without the opportunity to ask questions of the animals' keepers, and without the opportunity to learn the animals' stories, why they live at Black Pine, where they came from, and more about the sanctuary's mission to encourage responsible pet ownership.
 We strongly recommend to most visitors that their first visit include a Staff-Guided Tour.
 However, General Visitation may be more suitable for repeat visitors who have already taken a Staff-Guide Tour, Park Pal Members, for those visiting with infants or toddlers who may become disruptive to guided tour audiences, for those with special needs who would enjoy more time, or when staff-guided tour schedules simply don't fit a visitor's travel agenda and timeline.
 Read more about General Visitation here....

 No appointments are required or accepted unless you plan to visit with a group of 20 or more.
 Please note, all visitors are required to adhere to and respect all posted rules and verbal instructions to help ensure the animals' safety, comfort, and well-being at all times.
 All visitation will be closely monitored by Black Pine's staff at all times.